Leyline77/idleChampions-ahk/README.md

 # idleChampions-ahk
 Idle Champions of the Forgotten Realms AHK Macro Scripts

+ The purpose of this macro script is to automate levelups on Idle Champions of the forgotton Realms

+ This script requires AutohotKey (AHK) to run.

+ It was developed and tested on Version 1.1.33.10 https://www.autohotkey.com

 # Contributors
 - Original Author: Abydos, Fritz
 - orig filename: idlechamp-v1.4.ahk